Ecwid/ecwid-api-docs/includes/_categories.md

 name | string | Category name
-url | string | Category page URL in the store productCount | number | Number of products in the category and its subcategories enabledProductCount | number | Number of enabled products in the category (excluding its subcategories). **Not returned for public tokens** description | string  | The category description in HTML enabled | boolean | `true` if the category is enabled, `false` otherwise.
+url | string | Category page URL in the store productCount | number | Number of products in the category and its subcategories enabledProductCount | number | Number of enabled products in the category (excluding its subcategories) description | string  | The category description in HTML enabled | boolean | `true` if the category is enabled, `false` otherwise.
 Use `hidden_categories` in request to get disabled categories productIds | Array\<number\>  | IDs of products assigned to the category as they appear in Ecwid Control Panel > Catalog > Categories